 System 1: Accept/Edit/Revise/Rewrite

-Students must receive "Accepted" on four to six essays to be eligible to receive a permit for taking the Departmental Exam.
-Additional assignments are required for the grades of "B" and "A."
+All students in all sections must receive “Accepted” on the writing assignments to be eligible to receive a Test Permit for taking the Departmental Exam.
+Additional assignments are required for the grades of “B” and “A.”

-Your final grade will be determined by the grade level you complete.
 Each paper will be marked "ACCEPTED," "EDIT," "REVISE," or "REWRITE."
-(You may submit only one paper at a time; when one is ACCEPTED, you may submit the next one.)
-In addition, compliance with your instructor's point system for deadlines and activities may determine your eligibility for a grade of "B" or "A."
+Students are required to edit, revise, or rewrite their essays until they are accepted.
+(Students may submit only one essay at a time; when one is ACCEPTED, the student may submit the next one.)
+In addition, compliance with the instructor's system of deadlines and activities may determine eligibility for a grade of "B" or "A."

 ACCEPTED: the paper fulfills the objectives of the assignment and is relatively free of grammatical, spelling, and punctuation errors.

 EDIT: the paper fulfills the objectives of the assignment but contains errors.
-You must avoid similar errors in subsequent papers in order to progress in the course.
+Similar errors must be avoided in subsequent papers in order to progress in the course.

 REVISE: the paper needs improvement in style, organization, or development.